-Primary Criterion #4 - Hip Adduction loss of 4 muscle grade points (muscle grade of one).
+Primary Criterion #4 - Hip Adduction of muscle grade two or less.
 The figure shows the Player in a gravity eliminated position for adduction and the examiner has moved the leg into 10° of abduction.
-To meet this criterion the Player should not have any active adduction in the direction of the arrow.
+To meet this criterion the Player actively adducts limb in the direction of the arrow, but is not able to adduct it against any resistance.